 Loading…

 AI-powered portfolio diagnostics for retail investors.
-Instant, personalised, MiFID II compliant.
+Instant, personalised, and MiFID II compliant — your data is processed in memory and never stored.

 I have a portfolio

-Upload your broker CSV or PDF and get a full AI diagnostic in seconds.
+Upload your broker CSV or PDF and get a full AI diagnostic — allocation, benchmarks, risk and currency exposure — in seconds.

 I'm starting out

-Answer 6 questions and discover your investor profile with a matched model portfolio.
+Answer 6 questions to discover your investor profile and a matched model portfolio with a beginner's guide.

 Free